vaginessa/Android_Wifi_Monitor_Mode/Home.md

 Some kernels have mess up with ath Driver so here is my solution:

+Replacing /drivers/net/wireless/ath with the sources from original 3.0.31 kernel makes the ath9k and ath9k_htc modules work, which is fairly interesting in terms of using it with nethunter.
+The smdk4412 sources are messed somehow, if you re-enable the ath9k Makefile.

+OR

 drivers/net/wireless/ath
 --> remove compat section from MakeFile (first 3 lines),